-As at: 07/03/2023
+As at: 14/02/2024

 Afghanistan

-As at 22 February 2023
+As at 14 February 2024

 Development work must and can continue

-The BMZ does not engage in government negotiations with the Taliban government.
+It means that the BMZ does not engage in government negotiations with the Taliban government.
 It does not coordinate its projects with the government and does not engage with it in any other way.
 Hence, no financial commitments are made to the Taliban regime.
-No funds provided by the BMZ flow into the Afghan national budget; the Taliban have no influence on project locations, target groups or the partners involved.

 That is why, although the Federal Ministry for Economic Cooperation and Development (BMZ) suspended its official bilateral cooperation with Afghanistan after the Taliban took power in August 2021, it is still continuing to support the Afghan people – at the community level, without involving the government.

-This means that the BMZ is not negotiating with Taliban representatives.
-Nor is it working with them in any other way.
+This means that the BMZ is not negotiating with Taliban representatives, nor is it working with them in any other way.

-However, Germany is not leaving the Afghan people to fend for themselves.
+But Germany is not leaving the Afghan people to fend for themselves.

 The protection of human rights, especially the rights of women and girls, is absolutely central.
 The BMZ’s involvement is therefore based on the principle “with women, for women”.
 Where women are able to work in the programmes that the BMZ is financing and can be reached by these programmes, the BMZ will continue its activities in order to maintain basic services for the people.